EnviroDIY/Arduino-SDI-12/docs/SupportedBoardsAndTimers.md

 I know from testing, that we *cannot* use micros on a board 8MHz AVR board, but that it does work on a 80MHz Espressif8266.

-[!WARNING]
+> [!WARNING]
-I haven't actually tested the minimum speed that this will work at!
+> I haven't actually tested the minimum speed that this will work at!

-@TODO: Test 48MHz
+@todo: Test 48MHz

 Both the ESP8266 and ESP32 are definitely fast enough that this works.